mlcraft-io/docs/docs/usage/user-guide/data-source/druid/index.md

 After the data has finished loading, the task status will change to SUCCESS.

-## Step 5: Create a new Druid datasource in MLCraft
+## Step 5: Create a new Druid datasource in Synmetrix

 Fill out the form with the following information: